EmilianoEscobedo/REST-DataJPA/README.md

 * Spring Data JPA
 * Spring Web
 * SpringBoot DevTools
+* OpenAPI Swagger

 <br>

-Can be used with Postman or a web navigator.
+Can be used with Postman or a web navigator, also include tests with JUnit.